SinLess-Games-LLC/Helix-Ai-IaC/docs/Cluster-description.md

 This document provides a comprehensive overview of the architecture, components, and configuration of the [Kubernetes](https://kubernetes.io/docs/home/) cluster deployed for the SaaS application, Helix Ai, owned and developed by [SinLess Games LLC](https://sinlessgamesllc.com).
 The cluster is designed to be highly available, scalable, and secure, supporting the deployment and management of the Helix Ai application.

 ## Cluster Management

-- **Distribution:** The cluster is based on [k3s](https://docs.k3s.io/) version 1.29.1-k3s2, chosen for its lightweight nature and ease of management.
-- **Nodes:** The cluster comprises 3 master nodes and 4 worker nodes, deployed on-premises for high availability and performance.
+### Distribution
+The Kubernetes cluster is based on [k3s](https://docs.k3s.io/) version 1.29.1-k3s2, a lightweight Kubernetes distribution designed for production workloads in resource-constrained environments. k3s provides all the core Kubernetes features, including the ability to run containerized applications at scale, while reducing the complexity and resource requirements of a typical Kubernetes deployment.
+The choice of k3s was made to ensure the cluster remains lightweight and easy to manage, while still providing the necessary functionality for the Helix Ai SaaS application.

+### Nodes
+The Kubernetes cluster consists of 3 master nodes and 4 worker nodes, deployed on-premises to ensure [high availability](https://documentation.softwareag.com/webmethods/tamino/ins10-11/ha/ha.htm) and performance.
+The master nodes are responsible for managing the cluster's control plane components, including the API server, scheduler, and controller manager, while the worker nodes host the application workloads.
+The deployment of multiple master nodes enhances fault tolerance and ensures that the cluster remains operational even if one of the master nodes fails.
+Similarly, the deployment of multiple worker nodes enables the cluster to handle a higher number of concurrent application workloads, improving overall performance and scalability.

 ## Namespaces
 - **cert-manager:** Manages SSL/TLS certificates for secure communication.